Bill Hangley sent the following email around the firm, and one attorney did not miss the chance to tease some new

 EDITOR’S NOTE: UPDATE!

-It turns out that the joke was on Michele.
-A marketing representative from another major Philadelphia sports team perused our website, found the above entry, and concluded that Michele must be the person responsible at the firm for season ticket purchases.
+It turns out that the joke was on that other attorney.
+A marketing representative from another major Philadelphia sports team perused our website, found the above entry, and concluded that she must be the person responsible at the firm for season ticket purchases.
 She can’t get rid of him.

 All lawyers work under tight deadlines, but we were quite surprised by what one of our adversaries did in a pinch.
 In a case that did not in any way involve rock music, we received a document production during discovery that included hundreds of pages of irrelevant documents, including a printout of all of the lyrics by the progressive rock band Rush.
 Yes, that’s decades of lyrics.
 The kicker?
 All of the lyrics were stamped “Confidential.”
 We know the band might be an acquired taste, but did the lyrics really need to be maintained in confidence?

 In the past, the firm’s Executive Committee met weekly.
 David Pudlin generally dictated the minutes, and they were typed by his secretary, Maria Seamans.
 Maria circulated the memo below.